kentlouisetonino/tinkering-linux/01-LFD103-Beginners-Guide-to-Linux-Kernel-Development/01-course-introduction/01-course-information.md

 > - She has also contributed to IOMMU, and DMA areas.

-> - In addition, she is helping withh stable release kernel testing.
+> - In addition, she is helping with stable release kernel testing.

 > - She has presented at several Linux conferences and Linux Kernel Developer keynote
     panels.